Be a Part of the 2024 Venentucci Pumpkin Giveaway!

 When traveling in vehicles, students will be assigned to specific staff and vehicles so that everyone is accounted for again with regular checks before departure and at stops en route.
 All participants must wear their seat belts at all times, whether the vehicle is in motion or not.
 All vehicles will be equipped with a driver and front passenger who are camp staff or volunteers.
 Only staff on our insurance policy and who have gone through van training will drive.
 Staff or volunteers not driving the vehicle will be responsible for the supervision of the participants.

 Participants will be assigned a van to travel in for the week and they will only ride in that specific van for the entirety of the week.
 Each van will have no more than two Catamount Institute staff members and 10 participants.
-Vans will be disinfected with the approved disinfectants each day after camp.

 Participants must be picked up by a legal parent/guardian or other authorized people on their registration form with presentation of ID.
 Participants will only be released to authorized and confirmed persons who have been pre-approved to pick up and a camp staff member can view their ID.
 In emergency situations, students may be released to an adult not listed as an approved sign-out on the registration form, at staff discrimination, if and only if a listed parent or guardian can be contacted at a listed number to give a verbal confirmation to at least two camp staff.